 - Commercial Vehicle

-A commercial vehicle is any vehicle used for business purposes.
+is any vehicle used for business purposes.
 Also called commercial auto, corporate car, corporate vehicle, business auto, business car or business vehicle.

 - Common Carrier